ruizhengu/ICST-2025-Assignment-Projects/README.md

-# APR-as-AAT
+# APR4Grade

-# Search-based Automated Program Repair as Automated Assessment Tools
+# Automated Program Repair for Grading Programming Assignments

 **Definition of a "not runnable" tool:** *if the tool can work for reproduction (e.g. can work on Defects4J bugs), then the execution of the tool is correct.
 If the tool can not work on the programming assignments or the simple example in the correct setup, then the tool is not runnable for the programming assignments.*